Baldpet/visit-corfu/README.md

 I also have a personal investment to the island as it is where part of my family resides.
 Therefore I wanted to focus the project upon it to raise its awareness and its tourism.

+Please click the following link to the live website: https://baldpet.github.io/visit-corfu/
 ## __UX__

 The aim for the user experience of the site was to be a branch site of Greek Tourism centering on the Greek island of Corfu.